Beja language

 Beja (Bidhaawyeet or Tubdhaawi) is an Afroasiatic language of the Cushitic branch spoken on the western coast of the Red Sea by the Beja people.
 Its speakers inhabit parts of Egypt, Sudan and Eritrea.

+Name

+The name Beja, derived from بجا, is most common in English-language literature.
+Native speakers use the term Bidhaawyeet (indefinite) or Tubdhaawi (definite).

+Geographical distribution

+Beja is spoken by the Beja people in parts of Sudan, Eritrea & Egypt.
 In 2022 there were 2,550,000 Beja speakers in Sudan, and 121,000 Beja speakers in Eritrea according to Ethnologue.
 As of 2023 there are an estimated 88,000 Beja speakers in Egypt.
 The total number of speakers in all three countries is 2,759,000.

-Name

-The name Beja, derived from بجا, is most common in English-language literature.
-Native speakers use the term Bidhaawyeet (indefinite) or Tubdhaawi (definite).
+Geographical distribution of Afroasiatic languages.
+Beja speakers comprise the northernmost cyan zone, separated from the other Cushitic languages by Ethiosemitic speakers.

 Classification

 Beja is held by most linguists to be part of the Cushitic branch of the Afroasiatic family, constituting the only member of the Northern Cushitic subgroup.
 As such, Beja contains a number of linguistic innovations that are unique to it, as is also the situation with the other subgroups of Cushitic (e.g. idiosyncratic features in Agaw or Central Cushitic).
 The characteristics of Beja that differ from those of other Cushitic languages are likewise generally acknowledged as normal branch variation.

 The relation of the Northern Cushitic branch of Cushitic to the other branches is unknown.
 Christopher Ehret proposes, based on the devoicing of Proto-Cushitic voiced velar fricatives, that Northern Cushitic is possibly more closely related to South Cushitic than to the other branches.

 The identification of Beja as an independent branch of Cushitic dates to the work of Enrico Cerulli between 1925 and 1951.
 Due to Beja's linguistic innovations, Robert Hetzron argued that it constituted an independent branch of Afroasiatic.
 Hetzron's proposal was generally rejected by other linguists, and Cerulli's identification of Beja as the sole member of a North Cushitic branch remains standard today across otherwise divergent proposals for the internal relations of the Cushitic language family.